research-software-directory/research-software-directory/docs/dev.md

    github/super-linter
 ```

-The superlinter can be a bit slow if you run all checks on all directories, but you can run just one check on one file
+The superlinter can be a bit slow if you run all checks on all directories, but you can run just one check on one file with a [specific linter](https://github.com/github/super-linter#environment-variables)
 if needed, like so:

 ```shell